bashup/jqmd/README.md

   ​```
   ~~~

-  (Note: YAML data can only be processed if there is a `yaml2json` executable on `PATH`, or the  system `python` interpreter has PyYAML installed; otherwise an error will occur.
-(For best performance, we recommend installing a tool like this [yaml2json written in Go](https://github.com/bronze1man/yaml2json), as the process startup time alone is considerably smaller than Python's.)
+  (Note: YAML data can only be processed if there is a `yaml2json` executable on `PATH`, the  system `python` interpreter has PyYAML installed, or PHP with the YAML extension from PECL; otherwise an error will occur.
+(For best performance, we recommend installing a tool like this [yaml2json written in Go](https://github.com/bronze1man/yaml2json), as the process startup time alone is considerably smaller than that of Python or PHP.)

 (As with `mdsh`, you can extend the above list by defining appropriate hook functions in `mdsh` blocks; see the section below on "Supporting Additional Languages" for more info.)